Bellarine Railway: Current operations

-The railway currently operates a Heritage Train Service between Queenscliff and Drysdale, along the southern shoreline of Swan Bay and through grazing land, with an intermediate stop at Laker's Siding.

-The Railway currently operates a variety of scenic heritage train experiences along the line every weekend, with extra running days scheduled during the busy holiday periods.
+The railway currently operates two main Heritage Train services.
+The Swan Bay Express is a shorter trip between Queenscliff and Lakers Siding and return, running every Sunday as well as Tuesdays and Thursdays during the school holidays.
+The Seaside Explorer travels the full length of the line from Drysdale to Queenscliff and return, with dates for these trains announced on the railway's Facebook page and website.

+During the winter period the railway also operates the Steamlight Night services, traveling from Queenscliff to Lakers Siding where passengers can disembark the train to roast marshmallows and enjoy the evening atmosphere.

 Additionally, the railway operates licensed family events including the ever popular "Day Out With Thomas" weekends, and THE POLAR EXPRESS™ Train Ride.

 The railway is also home to The Q Train - an award winning gourmet restaurant train, alongside The Blues Train Live Music Experience.

 The remainder of the line between Drysdale and South Geelong has fallen into disuse, and the GSPS has not attempted to extend its operations back to Leopold or South Geelong.
 The sections of the former route from Drysdale to South Geelong, along with a walking track adjacent to the Queenscliff-Drysdale line, now form the Bellarine Rail Trail, accessible to cyclists and walkers.

 The railway features a working collection of locomotives from all four state government-run gauge railway bodies in Australia; Tasmania, Western Australia, South Australia and Queensland; as well as from a number of Australian industrial railways.
 In late 2011, the railway negotiated to relocate the last remaining Australian Standard Garratt to the Bellarine Railway, from the Newport Railway Museum.
 The transportation of the locomotive took place on 31 May 2013, with the Bellarine Railway hoping to restore it to active service.